Office Practicum and Bright Futures Handouts

 OP has a relicensing agreement with the AAP, and when revisions and new editions are released, we use educational opportunities (such as the OP User Conference, the OP Help Center, and the SCOOP newsletters) to make this information available to our Practices.
 When the Toolkit is made available, OP works to incorporate appropriate changes into Well Visit Templates where possible.

 The AAP does not currently publish their Bright Futures content to their web site, which would give us immediate access to updates.
 When the AAP changes recommendations (for example, regarding rear-facing car seats) and handouts become available to OP, the AAP sends us a file and we load the PDFs on an OP-hosted server for access by our users.
-If the filenames of the handouts are the same, the update is transparent to the end user and does not require an OP 14 release.
-The next time the end user opens the file, they’ll have the revised content.
-If the filename is changed (or if a file is deleted), we must update the OP 14 software itself to add or delete the name from your AAP local library so that the new name points to the new handout in our hosted environment.
-This type of update does require an OP 14 release.
+If the filenames of the handouts are the same, the update is transparent to the end user and does not require a release.
+The next time the end-user opens the file, they’ll have the revised content.
+If the filename is changed (or if a file is deleted), we must update the software itself to add or delete the name from your AAP local library so that the new name points to the new handout in our hosted environment.
+This type of update does require a release.

 Lastly, if these handouts are relevant, Practices must add them to appropriate templates for distribution to families.
 If the AAP deletes a handout, we do our best to notify you that those will need to be deleted from both your library and any templates that may have used them.